ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 The grouping of claims into entities facilitates the comprehension of a large addressable space into elements recognizable by the user.
 More importantly, it curtails the produced Evidence to portions of the Target Environment that relate to the needs of the Verifier.
-See {{{sec-cons-privacy}}.
+See {{sec-cons-privacy}}.

 ## Attestation Key Certificate Chain {#sec-ak-chain}